Animal Psychology And Behavior

 Takeaway

-The study of animals’ thoughts and behavior has contributed much to the field of psychology, and humans continue to benefit from study outcomes that reveal links between animal and human behavior.
+Animal psychology, or the study of animals’ thoughts and behavior, has contributed much to the field of psychology, and humans continue to benefit from study outcomes that reveal links between animal and human behavior.
 Such research may influence the way we view certain human behaviors and distinguish between what is healthy and what is not.
 However, despite differences between humans, there is no abnormal behavior that renders a person unworthy of care and support.

 If you’re experiencing questions or concerns about mental health or human psychology, you don’t have to face them alone.
 With an online therapy service like BetterHelp, you can be matched with a licensed therapist who has experience in whatever specific concerns you’re facing.
 Take the first step toward getting answers to your questions and reach out to BetterHelp today.